-An application was filed for initiation of Corporate Insolvency Resolution Process by Shera Metal Pvt.
-Ltd. (Operational Creditor) on 14.02.2019 against Unilec Engineers Limited under section 9 of the Insolvency/ and Bankruptcy Code, 2016 and Rule 6 of the Insolvency and Bankruptcy (Application to Adjudicating Authority) Rule, 2016 before the National Company Law Tribunal, New Delhi Bench due to non-payment of debt for sum of ₹ 30,46,260/- and interest @ 18% p.a.
-Shera Metals Pvt.
-Ltd. filed an application under Section 12A of the Insolvency and Bankruptcy Code, 2016 for seeking withdrawal of the application filed under section 9 on account of settlement agreement dated 01.06.2022, which has been allowed in part by the Hon'ble Tribunal.
-As per settlement, towards part-payment, Rs.
-20 Lakh has been received by Shera Metal Private Limited.
-However, the status of the matter is currently "pending" as per the website of National Company Law Tribunal.
+An application has been filed for initiation of Corporate Insolvency Resolution Process by Shera Metal Pvt.
+Ltd. (Operational Creditor) against Unilec Engineers Limited under section 9 of the Insolvency and Bankruptcy Code, 2016 and Rule 6 of the Insolvency and Bankruptcy (Application to Adjudicating Authority) Rule, 2016 before the National Company Law Tribunal, New Delhi Bench due to non-payment of debt for sum of ₹ 30,46,260/- and interest @ 18% p.a.
+The matter is currently pending for adjudication.